medialab/minet/docs/cli.md

                                 Defaults to `csv`.
   --id-column ID_COLUMN         Name of the CSV column containing the webentity
                                 ids.
 Defaults to `ID`.
+  --ignore-internal-links       Whether not to write links internal to a
+                                webentity on disk.
   -k, --insecure                Whether to allow ssl errors when performing
                                 requests or not.
   --max-depth MAX_DEPTH         Maximum depth for the crawl.